dukex/most-important-task/README.md

 ## usage

-in Todoist, add the tag `mit` to your Most important tasks
+in Todoist, add the tag `mit` to your Most important tasks.